Content Map Terms

 - Herpes viral culture.
 This is a test to find the herpes virus.
 Fluid from a fresh sore is added to certain cells used to grow HSV.
 If no virus infects the cells, the culture is negative.
 If the herpes virus infects the cells, the culture is positive.
 The culture often fails to find the virus even when it is present (false-negative results).

 - Polymerase chain reaction (PCR) test.
 A PCR test can be done on cells or fluid from a sore or on blood or on other fluid, such as spinal fluid.
 PCR finds the genetic material (DNA) of the HSV virus.
 This test can tell the difference between HSV-1 and HSV-2.
-Using the PCR test on skin sores isn't common.
-PCR is used mainly for testing spinal fluid in rare cases when herpes may have caused an infection in or around the brain.

 - Antibody tests.
 Blood tests can find antibodies that are made by the immune system to fight a herpes infection.
 Antibody tests are sometimes done but are not as accurate as a viral culture at finding the cause of a specific sore or ulcer.
-Antibody tests cannot always tell the difference between a current active herpes infection and a herpes infection that occurred in the past.
+Antibody tests can't always tell the difference between a current active herpes infection and a herpes infection that occurred in the past.
 Because antibodies take time to develop after the first infection, you may not have a positive antibody test if you have just recently been infected.
 Some blood tests can tell the difference between HSV-1 and HSV-2.

 Why It Is Done